kyle-walker/weldr.github.io/_posts/2018-10-08-Pushing-Images-to-Azure.md

 ## Prerequisites

-We'll use [Fedora 29](https://getfedora.org/) as our OS of choice for running this.
 Run this in its own VM with at least 8 gigabytes of memory and 40 gigabytes of disk space.
-[Lorax](http://weldr.io/lorax/) makes some changes to the operating system its running on.
+[Lorax](https://weldr.io/lorax/) makes some changes to the operating system its running on.

 First install Composer: